jengelh/libhx/doc/string_ops.rst

 less than ``cutoff``.
 This value _v_ is then emitted into ``out`` together with the corresponding SI prefix.

+In other words, ``cutoff`` is the value when it attempts to do another iteration of the division.
+For example, if the cutoff is set at 8192, then 8191 will stay as-is, but 8192 is reduced to "8K".
+The popular ``wget`` utility implements a cutoff of 1024.

 Note that the SI prefix for one iteration (i==1), i.e. kilo, is a lower-case ``'k'``.
 If you need consistent upper-case output in your program, (i.e. K/M/G instead of k/M/G), use a subsequent call to ``HX_strupper``.